The Edward and Estela O'Brien Inclusion, Diversity and Equity Award

 The Edward and Estela O'Brien Inclusion, Diversity, and Equity Award (IDEA) is funded through the generous support of award-winning journalist Soledad O'Brien, a longtime Pardee RAND Graduate School supporter and member of the Pardee RAND Board of Governors, in honor of her parents.

-The O'Brien IDEA program provides full-tuition scholarships annually to entering Pardee RAND graduate students.
+The O'Brien IDEA program provides full-tuition scholarships annually to entering Pardee RAND Ph.D. students.
 In addition to two years of tuition support, O'Brien IDEA scholarship recipients will also be provided with a specially assigned faculty mentor and other professional development support.

-O'Brien IDEA scholarships will be awarded to students whose background or experience, when evaluated holistically, suggests they are uniquely able to contribute to the diversity of the Pardee RAND community and to the academic profession as a whole.
+O'Brien IDEA scholarships are awarded to students whose background or experience, when evaluated holistically, suggests they are uniquely able to contribute to the diversity of the Pardee RAND community and to the academic profession as a whole.
 The scholarship is intended first and foremost for students who are underrepresented in the student body population, have overcome obstacles such as socioeconomic or educational disadvantage, or are the first generation in their family to attend college and/or pursue an advanced degree.

 Elements of the O'Brien IDEA Scholarship